duongphuhiep/blog1/content/posts/how-did-i-build-this-blog/index.md

 ## Comment capability

 Instead of paid solutions such as *muut*, *disqus*.., I used **utteranc.es**...
 You must to have a github account in order to comment on my blog.
 Most of my reader would be developers anyway.
-A developers without a github account shouldn't spam my blog so **utteranc.es** is the best fits in my case.
+A developer without a github account shouldn't spam my blog so **utteranc.es** is the best fits in my case.

 ## Hidden screens